MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

     * All integrations referenced in the selected dialogs.
 * During the import:
     * The order of the interactions is maintained.
     * The “next action” for each interaction is maintained whenever possible.
-If you don’t import a dialog that is referenced, the “next action” is cleared.
-After the import you are shown an error message, so you can import the associated dialog and/or update the next action as appropriate.
+If you don’t import a dialog that is referenced by an interaction, that interaction's “next action” is cleared.
+After the import you are shown an error message to inform you of this, so you can review the imported dialogs and perform another import and/or make changes as appropriate.
     * The assignments (IDs) of domains, intents, and entities are maintained.
 * If you import a dialog that uses a knowledge base integration, and that knowledge base is private to another, you can still use it in the bot, but you can't edit that knowledge base.